leshakoss/jsdotmd/README.md

 It uses only two dependencies:

-- ['marked'](https://www.npmjs.com/package/marked) for parsing Markdown source file.
+- [`marked`](https://www.npmjs.com/package/marked) for parsing Markdown source file.
-  We don't need HTML output, so we use only lexer.
+  We don't need the HTML output, so we use only lexer.

   ```javascript
   const {lexer} = require('marked')
   ```

-- ['fs-promise'](https://www.npmjs.com/package/fs-promise) to work with the file system easier.
+- [`fs-promise`](https://www.npmjs.com/package/fs-promise) to work with the file system easier.

   ```javascript
   const fs = require('fs-promise')
   ```

+By default, *jsdotmd* compiles into JavaScript code only those Markdown inline code tags, which are marked `javascript`, `js` or `node`.

 ```javascript
 const defaultLangCodes = ['javascript', 'js', 'node']
 ```

-By default, *jsdotmd* only compiles into JavaScript code only those Markdown inline code tags, which are marked `javascript`, `js` or `node`.
 From CLI, you can specify tags like this:

 ```sh
 jsdotmd [source file] [destination file] -l js,javascript,node,jsx,typescript